TanGentleman/limitless-convex-db/convex-app/python-src/README.md

 # Python Integration with Convex

-You can use public functions to interact with the Convex backend.
-The main.py file uses a `sync` function at `convex-app/extras/hooks.ts` to sync the Limitless API to Convex.
+You can interact with the Convex backend using public functions.
+For instance, the `main.py` file utilizes the `sync` function from `convex-app/extras/hooks.ts` to keep up to date with the Limitless API.

 ## Prerequisites